-There aren’t enough hours in the day to go to primary sources for everything, to read through the scientific research and make your own conclusions.
-From what your rep scheme for squats should be, to what foods you should buy at the store, to any decision outside of areas you actually research and are well-versed in, we have to rely on other people—secondary sources—for guidance.
+There aren’t enough hours in the day to go to primary sources for everything, to read through all the scientific research and make your own conclusions.
+From what your rep scheme for squats should be, to what foods you should buy at the store, to any decision outside of areas you research and are well-versed in, we have to rely on other people—secondary sources—for guidance.

 I’m more than happy to let Dr. D’Agostino decide for me whether the ketogenic diet is effective as a cancer treatment.
 I’m just not going to read through all the research.

 Ethos is the Greek word for character.
 In rhetoric, someone with a strong ethos is someone you can trust.
 The stronger the ethos, the more you trust them.